CristyB09/Sign_Language_Translator_into_Text_and_Speech/README.md

     •	Developer Tools - It includes tools for debugging, Nsight Eclipse Edition, and profiling with Nsight Compute, as well as a tool chain for cross-compiling applications.
     •	Computer Vision - Toolkit for computer vision and vision processing.

+# Software Selection

+Various software’s libraries have been adopted in the purpose of developing this sign language detection system.
+PyTorch is one of the most popular and widely used deep learning frameworks.
+It provides facilities for training models with reduced precision, models which can then be exported to be optimized in TensorRT.
+It is estimated that TensorRT can deliver performance advantages of 40X compared to CPU-only platforms during inference, and it is built using trained neural network models.
+To develop this system, Python was chosen as the programming language.

+Software used for this project

+Description 	Version

+    Nvidia Jetpack 	4.6
+    Ubuntu	18.04 LTS
+    Visual Studio Code (CODE OSS)	1.32.1
+    PyTorch	1.6.0
+    OpenCV	4.1.1
+    Numpy	1.13.3
+    gTTS	2.2.4
+    playsound	20.1
+    mpg123	1.25.10-1